primaryodors/elantia/README.md

 Fast, lightweight neural net for ML/AI.
 Named for the word for "doe" in Gaulish.
 A doe is fast and lightweight, like this application.

-This software is a work in progress, however it does allow creating and training a neural net and making predictions.
+This software does not yet have many features, but it works and can create and train neural networks and perform classification predictions.

 # Example Usage
 Example usage (after checking out the code and running `make`):